strapi/rfcs/rfcs/xxx-v4-query-engine.md

 # Summary

-In v4 we are build a new database layer to support the futur evolution of Strapi and we are introducing a new query engine with it.
+In v4 we are build a new database layer to support the future evolution of Strapi and we are introducing a new query engine along with it.

 The query engine should mostly be used by plugin developers, developers adding custom business logic to their applications and the Strapi core team.